mspector/stateful-prism/README.md

 The `verify.sh` script requires `docker`.

 ## Installation
-Images should be built (if they do not exist) upon running the `verify.sh`, but can be built manually with `docker compose build`
+Images should be built (if they do not exist) upon running `verify.sh`, but can be built manually with `docker compose build`

 ## Usage
 Verify a provider, using its OpenAPI specification, against a directory of Pacts by running the `verify.sh` script with arguments as follows: